-Both preparation and implementation activities can be material for short videos and are filmed.
+Both preparation and implementation activities can be filmed as short videos material.

-The movie will document both the pedagogical approach and the didactic intervention will assess the success of our venture, it will provide versatile feedback and recommendations for a pedagogical model that will rationalise conflict and reinforce the acceptance of diversity.
+The movie will document both the pedagogical approach and the didactic intervention, assessing the success of our venture and providing versatile feedback and recommendations for a pedagogical model that will rationalise conflict and reinforce the acceptance of diversity.

-Phase 4: Pupils and teachers watch the video and analyse issues, identify the factors that contribute to the acquisition of personal and social skills and self-control that helps to apply problem-solving by correcting an issue: What would I have done if...?
+Phase 4: Pupils and teachers watch the video and analyse issues, identify the factors that contribute to the acquisition of personal, social and self-control skills that helps to apply problem-solving by correcting an issue: What would I have done if...?

-Phase 5: Identify strengths consequent to acquisition skills, values and attitudes; it exemplifies the issues for improvement.
+Phase 5: Identify strengths consequent to the acquisition of skills, values and attitudes; it exemplifies the issues for improvement.